votuongquan/Homebase-Take-home-Assignment/README.md

 The workspace contains the following file:

+- `Schema_design`: This file contains the SQL commands to create the database schema.
+- `BlogPostManagement.bak`: This is a backup file for the database.
 - `stored_procedure.sql`: This file contains the SQL commands to create the stored procedure.

 ## Requirements